Difference between Tae Kwon Do and Karate

 TaeKwondo

-At first, I thought that perhaps my particular school just did not train their students in this aspect of training but I came to learn that in TaeKwonDo their is basically no weapons learning at all with the only exception being, some ATA schools, where there may be a weapon taught at the school but it depends from school to school.
+At first, I thought that perhaps my particular school just did not train their students in this aspect of training, but I came to learn that in TaeKwonDo there is basically no weapons learning at all with the only exception being, some ATA schools, where there may be a weapon taught at the school, but it depends on school to school.

 Karate